 Running and lifting weights does more than help us look hotter than our ex.
 They stimulate endorphins which act as the body's natural stress relievers.
 I found myself taking all the negative emotions I felt from the situation and redirecting them into exercising.

 The way we think about a situation causes us to feel and eventually act upon it.
-Being a psychotherapist intern has taught me that the way we interpret a situation dictates whether we feel good or bad about it.
+Becoming a licensed psychotherapist has taught me that the way we interpret a situation dictates whether we feel good or bad about it.
 Here are just a few ways to think through the situation.

 - Reframe the situation